Battle of Thermopylae: Analogues

 Similarities between the Battle of Thermopylae and the Battle of the Persian Gate have been recognised by both ancient and modern authors, which describe it as a kind of reversal of the Battle of Thermopylae, calling it "the Persian Thermopylae".
 Here, on Alexander the Great's campaign against Persia in 330 BC, he faced the same situation, encountering a last stand of the Persian forces, commanded by Ariobarzanes, at a narrow pass near Persepolis who held the invaders for a month, until the enemy found a path to their rear.
 There are even accounts that a local shepherd informed Alexander's forces about the secret path, just as a local Greek showed the Persian forces a secret path around the pass at Thermopylae.
 Curtius describes the subsequent battle fought by the surrounded, unarmed Persians as "memorable".

+In popular culture

+The battle's earliest known appearance in culture is a series of epigrams commemorating the dead written by Simonides of Ceos in the battle's aftermath.
+In Europe, interest in the battle was revitalized in the 1700s with the publication of the poems Leonidas, A Poem by Richard Glover in 1737 and Leonidas by Willem van Haren in 1742.

+The battle has been featured in numerous works of art, and overall, there is a long tradition of upholding the story of the battle as an example of virtuous self-sacrifice.
+Steven Pressfield's 1998 novel Gates of Fire is unusual in depicting the battle as gruesome rather than glorious.

+In 2006 director Zack Snyder released the action film 300, which depicts the battle and grossed US$456 million globally.
+The film was based on a 1998 comic book series of the same name by Frank Miller.